-The time appears in the display.
+The time, or if applicable, the residual heat indicator, appears on the display.

-Note: You can set whether or not the time should be displayed when the appliance is switched off in the basic settings.
+Note: In the basic settings, you can set whether the clock should be displayed when the appliance is switched off. \rightarrow "Basic settings" on page 18

-Starting or interrupting operation
+Starting the operation